-Strabismus is a condition in which the eyes are not properly aligned and point in different directions.
-The eyes may cross, drift outward, or one may be higher than the other.
-Strabismus is due to an imbalance of the eye muscles.
-Because the eyes can't work together to focus properly, people with adult strabismus may develop double vision.
+Strabismus is caused by an imbalance of the eye muscles.
+The eyes may cross, drift outward, or one eye may be higher than the other.
+Because the eyes can't work together to focus properly, people with strabismus may develop double vision.

 Strabismus also can be caused by medical conditions that include diabetes, thyroid disease, myasthenia gravis, head trauma, high blood pressure or stroke.

 Strabismus affects about 4 percent of adults.
 Most adults with strabismus have had the condition since childhood but have not been treated for it.